AT-Publishing/website/_posts/2019-01-08-localeth-interview.md

 I don’t think the interest in crypto from Venezuela doesn’t matter.
 I think it could be the start of something bigger.

-Seeing the growing number of LocalEthereum users from there brought me back to why I found interest in Bitcoin in 2010: Cryptocurrency has the potential to rapidly accelerate economic freedom.
+Seeing the growing number of LocalCryptos users from there brought me back to why I found interest in Bitcoin in 2010: Cryptocurrency has the potential to rapidly accelerate economic freedom.

 Freedom is necessary for societies to progress - that's a fact that many leaders sadly don't understand, particularly in countries like Venezuela, Argentina, Iran and Cuba.